warpirate/cheating-daddy/README.md

 # Cheating Daddy

+> [!NOTE]
+> Use latest MacOS and Windows version, older versions have limited support

+> [!NOTE]
+> During testing it wont answer if you ask something, you need to simulate interviewer asking question, which it will answer

 A real-time AI assistant that provides contextual help during video calls, interviews, presentations, and meetings using screen capture and audio analysis.

 ## Features